JHDeStip/BattleGames/Readme.md

 ## Building
 The solution can be opened and built as normal in `Visual Studio`.

-To publish a new release, first make sure the version is set correctly in `GlobalAssemblyInfo.cs`, the run the `UtilityScripts/Publish.ps1` script.
+To publish a new release, first make sure the version is set correctly in `GlobalProjectProperties.props`, then run the `UtilityScripts/Publish.ps1` script.
 If the script finishes successfully, a zip file for each application should exist inside the `Output` folder.